yiisoft/mailer/README.md

 $mailer->send($message);
 ```

-See [Yii guide to mailing](https://github.com/yiisoft/docs/blob/master/guide/en/tutorial/mailing.md) for more info.

 ### Localize view file

 You can set a specific locale that will be used to localize view files with `withLocale()` method: